 Double cream - make sure you use double cream.
 Single cream doesn’t have a high enough fat content to whip up and hold its shape.

 Vanilla extract - this adds a hint of vanilla sweetness to the whipped cream.
-The perfect topping for this Christmas Pavlova.
+The perfect topping for this Christmas Wreath Pavlova.

 Mixed berries - use a selection of your favourite berries.
 I love cherries, blueberries and raspberries for a variety of flavours and textures.